tc39/proposal-source-phase-imports/README.md

 ## Motivation

-The WebAssembly [ECMAScript module integration proposal][wasm-esm] proposes direct integration of WebAssembly into the ES module system.
-It automatically compiles, instantiates, and binds WASM executables, and supporting imports in turn and allowing for declarative linking between WebAssembly and ECMAScript module graphs.
+The WebAssembly [ECMAScript module integration proposal][wasm-esm] proposes direct integration of WebAssembly into the ES module system based on sharing JS and Wasm _module instances_ resolved by JS and Wasm imports.

-The Web Assembly [Module Linking Proposal][] extends the requirements for the ESM host integration to support a secondary type of module import - a "module import" as distinct from an "instance import".
+The Web Assembly [Module Linking Proposal][] extends the requirements for the ESM host integration to support a secondary type of module import - a _module type import_ as distinct from an _instance import_.
 Where an instance import would return a fully linked and evaluated `WebAssembly.Instance`, a module import would return the compiled but unlinked and unexecuted `WebAssembly.Module` object.